docker/docs/docker-for-aws/index.md

 #### Test Channel

-<p>This is the test channel.
-It is used for testing release candidates for
-upcoming releases.
-Use this channel if you want to test out the new releases before they are available.</p>
+This is the test channel.
+It is used for testing release candidates for upcoming releases.
+Use this channel if you want to test out the new releases before they are available.
 {{aws_blue_test}}

 ### Deployment options